 Whatever your industry or product, try these tips to improve your demo.

 - Customize the demo to the prospect.
 Before you start any kind of spiel, ask the person what their primary interests are and what they want to get out of using your product.
 Tailor your demo to those needs.

 - Don’t do a “just-in-case” demo.
 It’s tempting to include absolutely everything about your product right away, but rattling off every little thing can be overwhelming.
 Highlight the most important things to talk about, listen to the questions they ask, and prepare questions to ask them.
 They will tell you what else they want to know.

 - Take your time.
 Rushing makes you feel stressed and often leaves a prospect confused.
-If you don’t have time to cover everything with one demo, that’s actually ok!
+If you don’t have time to cover everything with a single demo, that’s ok!
 It gives you room to schedule another call and keep the conversation alive.

 16. Closing skills

-You’re at the moment when a prospect finally realizes, accepts and buys (literally).
-How do you make sure that the deal actually closes?
+You’re at the moment when a prospect finally realizes, accepts, and buys (literally).
+How do you make sure that the deal closes?

 Discuss next steps immediately after a demo.

 Talk through the process of officially onboarding them as a customer.
 Be clear about: